timlindeberg/tlang/documentation/2_Literals.md

 ## Binary literals

-Binary literals are also supported by prefexing the number with `0b`:
+Binary literals are also supported by prefixing the number with `0b`:

 ```tlang
 0b10       // 3